sigpwny/uiuctf-2020-ctfd-theme/README.md

 - Copy and paste the uiuctf theme folder into /CTFd/themes
 - Replace /CTFd/plugins/ with the one in this repository
 - In the admin config tab (in your ctfd instance) you can upload the logo you want
+    - You can find our logo in /uiuctf/static/img/
 - Update the CSS head in the admin config with the following code

 ```css